armada-ths/old.armada.nu/content/recruitment.md

 **IT:** In a digital era, the digitisation process is one of the core pillars of THS Armada.
 Turning creative ideas from all groups into reality enhances the Armada Experience for all members, visitors and exhibitors.
 The IT team is the key to make the world a better place.

-## General Information
+## Information

-The recruitment for role to the Project Group 2019 is closed, but if you are interested in future recruitment to THS Armada or just have questions about how it is to be a part of Armada.
+The recruitment for the Project Group 2019 is closed, but if you are interested in future recruitment to THS Armada or just have questions about how it is to be a part of Armada.
 Contact Ulrik Sköldkvist with your questions or book a fika at a@armada.nu or 070-790 98 44!